How an innovative publisher changed the face of publishing for schools.

 My name is Emma Barnes, and in 2003 I co-founded the award-winning UK independent publisher Snowbooks, after a successful but unrewarding career as a supply chain buyer and management consultant.
 To this day, Snowbooks gives me joy and an unending sense of accomplishment.
 It's a fantastic feeling to be able to find new authors and bring their books, with love and attention, to an eager readership.
 We specialise in sci fi and fantasy fiction, which really allows the imagination to roam free!

-In 2011 my colleagues and I established another company - General Products Ltd - to launch our flagship software Bibliocloud.com to the publishing industry.
+In 2011 my colleagues and I established another company - General Products Ltd - to launch our flagship software Consonance.app to the publishing industry (Consonance is the new name for Bibliocloud).
 Nearly a decade as an independent publisher meant I lived and breathed the challenges of book publishing, and it often comes down to good systems and processes.
-Accordingly, I learned web development, wrote Bibliocloud, and found myself in the perfect position to make the software I'd written to run Snowbooks available to a wider audience.
-Bibliocloud is now used around the world by all sorts of diverse publishers, including the British Museum, the Institute of Physics, the Royal Pharmaceutical Society, and a wide range of University Presses including Sydney, Leuven, Liverpool, UCL, Goldsmiths.
-We won the Futurebook Best Technology Innovation award, and also won the IPG Services to Independent Publishing award for our endeavours, voted for by our customers.
+Accordingly, I learned web development, wrote Consonance, and found myself in the perfect position to make the software I'd written to run Snowbooks available to a wider audience.
+Consonance is now used around the world by all sorts of diverse publishers, including the British Museum, the Institute of Physics, the Royal Pharmaceutical Society, and a wide range of University Presses including Sydney, Leuven, Liverpool, UCL, and Goldsmiths.
+We won the Futurebook Best Technology Innovation award, got shortlisted in The Pitch 2018, and also won the IPG Services to Independent Publishing award for our endeavours, voted for by our customers.

 Whilst all this was happening, in 2008 I had a gorgeous baby son.